amendoza514/quiz_demo/README.md

 # All That Apply!

 All That Apply! is a simple quiz application using React.
-Originally inspired by a fullstack application submission, I later expanded on the challenge prompt by incorporating an API to fetch several potential quiz options, and used Framer-Motion to breathe life into the app with fluid animations and a responsive UI experience.
+Originally inspired by a full-stack application submission, I later expanded on the challenge prompt by incorporating an API to fetch several potential quiz options, and used Framer-Motion to breathe life into the app with fluid animations and a responsive UI experience.

 ## Access